nameisrama/Sales-Analysis/README.md

 # Sales Analysis using Python Pandas
-A real world Data Science task which includes cleaning, manipulating, and analyzing the sales data of 12 months, and creating visualizations using matplotlib for better understanding.
+A real world Data Science task which includes cleaning, manipulating, and analyzing the sales data of 12 months, and creating visualizations using matplotlib for better understanding of patterns, trends and insights.

 *Open the file 'SalesAnalysis.ipynb' to view my project*